JoKrastanov/qna-chatbot/README.md

 regarding the Exact Globe CMS.

 - Contribute to knowledgebase
   > In order to contribute to the knowledgebase put your data in a `data` folder and make sure that if you have images, they are also in the folder so that they can be uploaded to the blob storage
+  > Contributing to the knowledgebase can be done by running the `file_uploader.py`
 - Ask questions and recieve answers

 ## Features

 - Upload HTML files to the knowledgebase of the application
 - Ask questions regarding features and issues in relation to the Exact Globe CMS
+- Send questions directly to the support department via email if the chatbot is unable to answer questions

 ## Tech